citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourceSearchRequestModel.md

 `func (o *HypervisorResourceSearchRequestModel) UnsetTags()`

 UnsetTags ensures that no value is present for Tags, not even an explicit nil
+### GetAdditionalData

+`func (o *HypervisorResourceSearchRequestModel) GetAdditionalData() []NameValueStringPairModel`

+GetAdditionalData returns the AdditionalData field if non-nil, zero value otherwise.

+### GetAdditionalDataOk

+`func (o *HypervisorResourceSearchRequestModel) GetAdditionalDataOk() (*[]NameValueStringPairModel, bool)`

+GetAdditionalDataOk returns a tuple with the AdditionalData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdditionalData

+`func (o *HypervisorResourceSearchRequestModel) SetAdditionalData(v []NameValueStringPairModel)`

+SetAdditionalData sets AdditionalData field to given value.

+### HasAdditionalData

+`func (o *HypervisorResourceSearchRequestModel) HasAdditionalData() bool`

+HasAdditionalData returns a boolean if a field has been set.

+### SetAdditionalDataNil

+`func (o *HypervisorResourceSearchRequestModel) SetAdditionalDataNil(b bool)`

+ SetAdditionalDataNil sets the value for AdditionalData to be an explicit nil

+### UnsetAdditionalData
+`func (o *HypervisorResourceSearchRequestModel) UnsetAdditionalData()`

+UnsetAdditionalData ensures that no value is present for AdditionalData, not even an explicit nil
 ### GetId

 `func (o *HypervisorResourceSearchRequestModel) GetId() string`